Former Obama administration official arrested after video shows Islamophobic language spewed at food vendor | KRDO

 “Mohamed told me he doesn’t know how to respond to or know what to say to the guy and kept playing it safe by asking the guy to go away,” Attia told CNN.

-The advocacy group is “appalled by the racist Islamophobia” seen in the videos, is said in a statement, adding and that the vendors at the center of this incident “feared speaking out would put them at risk of displacement.”
+The advocacy group is “appalled by the racist Islamophobia” seen in the videos, they said in a statement, adding the vendors at the center of this incident “feared speaking out would put them at risk of displacement.”

 “No one should have to choose between harassment or displacement,” the statement posted on social media reads.